Pursottam6003/Provoitus001-Desktop-Assistence-/README.md

 >  ### Your **_Personal  Desktop Assistent_** developed by **Pursottam Sah**

 <br>

-## Hello Everyone!
-### Today i am glad to introduce my new project based on some bits of knowledge of Artificial Interlligence and Machine Learning

 > **Observed the problem** : _" Today's time most of the our daily work are on computer even jobs/classes.
 So it makes our brain litrally boared and less concentrated  and we found ourselves **out of track**_ "